Preface

 - Bayesian statistics (W6–W10)

 The presentation in this course is non-technical and most sections and examples will be easily accessible for a year 2 mathematics student.
-Sections and examples marked \(\color{Red} \blacktriangleright\) are either conceptually or technically a bit more advanced (e.g. involving more complicated matrix operations).
-These examples may be omitted on first reading.
+Sections and examples marked \(\color{Red} \blacktriangleright\) are slightly more complex, either conceptually or technically (e.g. involving more complicated matrix operations).
+These examples can be skipped during the initial reading.

-If you are a University of Manchester student and enrolled in this module you will find additional support material on Blackboard:
+If you are a student at University of Manchesterenrolled in this module, you will find additional support material on Canvas:

 - a weekly learning plan,